openservicebrokerapi/servicebroker/profile.md

 this document and the [Open Service Broker API specification](spec.md), then the [Open Service Broker API specification](spec.md) SHALL take precedence.

+- *Service Binding*: Represents the request to use a Service Instance.
+As part of this request there might be a reference to the entity, also known as the Application, that will use the Service Instance.
+Service Bindings will often contain the credentials that can then be used to communicate with the Service Instance.

 - *Platform*: The software that will manage the cloud environment into which Applications and Service Brokers are provisioned.
 Users will not directly provision Services from Service Brokers, rather they will ask the Platform